-First there are the obvious solutions, create a safe, comfortable, quiet writing space to write.
+First there are the obvious solutions, create a safe, comfortable, quiet workspace where you can write.
 Turn off distractions, like social media.
 Block off uninterrupted time to write.

 I Get Stuck Partway Through a Song

 You started strong with a brilliant idea, but you’ve lost the momentum.
 You go through several emotional stages when you’re working on any large, complex project like writing a song.
-When you hit a songwriting slow down, it’s normal to feel discouraged.
+It’s normal to be temporarily discouraged when you hit songwriting slowdowns.
 Learn to deal with the emotional ups and downs of songwriting in How to Finish Your Songs.